-Crowned Shakyamuni Buddha Statue
+Shakyamuni Buddha Statue in Full Lotus Pose

 Prince Siddhartha Gautama was once the heir to the Shakya Kingdom.
 However, in an act of profound renunciation he disowned the crown and escaped from the trappings of the material world.
 For many years Siddhartha wandered in the wilderness and developed the roots of Buddhism.
-As a result, Prince Siddhartha became Gautama Buddha and was first to become an enlightened being in our time.
+As a result, Prince Siddhartha became Gautama Buddha and he was the first to become an enlightened being in our time.

 Gautama Buddha is also known as Shakyamuni Buddha.
 Shakya is derived from Sanskrit and it translates as “the one who is capable”.
 Therefore, a Shakyamuni Buddha statue is always a portrayal of the original Buddha.